Kihagyás

 If the Class Diagram item does not appear in the list, then the appropriate component of VS is not installed.
 You can read more about this in the Prerequisites section of this document.

-Starting class diagram
+Initial class diagram

-• EquipmentInventory is responsible for the inventory of parts in stock, but practically none of this is implemented.
+• EquipmentInventory is responsible for handling the inventory of parts in stock, but practically none of this is implemented.

 EquipmentInventory